Shooting in Hungary

 Camera Crew

-In Hungary the cinematography is taught at a university level at the University of Theatre and Film Arts.
-During their bachelor’s and master’s degree, the students start to be active as cinematographers or as an other member of the camera crew of local or international productions.
-The cinematography students generally build their camera crews from young professionals for student films, enabling new camera assistants to also become part of the profession as the years go by
+In Hungary, cinematography is taught at a university level at the University of Theatre and Film Arts.
+During their bachelor’s and master’s studies, students begin working as cinematographers or in various camera crew roles on local and international productions.
+Cinematography students typically assemble their camera crews from young professionals for student films, creating opportunities for aspiring camera assistants to gain hands-on experience and gradually establish themselves in the industry.

 Youtube PRODUCERS ABOUT FILMING IN HUNGARY